Scotland just knows how to wow with atmospheric sites, history that goes way back and incredible vistas. Clava Cairns will wow you as well!

 What are the Clava Cairns?

-There were only found to be a couple of people in each cairn so this wasn’t a mass burial site, possibly it was for important people of good standing.
+There were only found to be a couple of people in each cairn so this clearly wasn’t a mass burial site.
+Possibly it was for important people of good standing.
 Excavations in the 1800s weren’t the best and ruined what could have been found at the site.